GeoNode/geonode/docs/src/development/api.md

     - `type`: `"wms"`
     - `identifier`: The name of the layer to be published in GeoServer.
 In case of a WMS service this is mandatory and should be in format `workspace:layername`
     - `parse_remote_metadata`: if set to `true`, GeoNode will try to parse the metadata of the remote resource and set it on the GeoNode resource.
 This is only supported for WMS services at the moment.
+    - `authentication`: optional authentication configuration for private remote WMS services.
+The `type` field defines the authentication type, for example `basic`, and `payload` contains the authentication-specific credentials.

 Example for a WMS resource: